iptizer/k8s-workshop/docs/explore/openebs.md

 As of now only stateless applications have been deloyed.
 To store data, like for databases, a "hard disc" is required.
 To do so, OpenEBS is used can be used for remote servers.
 Intructions available below.

+!!!Note "Not for local minikube"
   The setup instructions are not required in the minikube setup.
 For the minikube setup volumes are already made available.
 You can make sure with the following command `minikube addons enable storage-provisioner`.
-Continue to the "experiment" chapter right away.
+Continue to the "experiment" section below right away.

 ## Setup